Stacy Martin

 Stacy Martin (born 20 March 1990) is a French actress.
-Her breakthrough role was playing Joe as a young woman in Lars von Trier's 2013 drama film Nymphomaniac.
+Following her film debut in Nymphomaniac (2013), Martin had lead roles in films such as Redoubtable (2017), Amanda (2018), The Evening Hour, and Lovers (both 2020), as well as supporting roles in High-Rise (2015), All the Money in the World (2017), The Night House (2020), and The Testament of Ann Lee (2025).

+She is a frequent collaborator with Brady Corbet, having appeared in his films The Childhood of a Leader (2015), Vox Lux (2018), and The Brutalist (2024).
+Martin is also known for her supporting role as Juliette Voclain on the BBC One crime drama miniseries The Serpent (2021).

 Early life

 Martin was born in Paris, where she spent her early childhood.
 She moved to Tokyo when she was seven, where she lived with her French father, René Martin, a hairstylist, and her English mother, Annette, until she was thirteen.
 She then returned to Paris.
-After finishing school, she moved to London to study Media and Cultural Studies at the University of the Arts London's College of Communication whilst modelling on the side.
+After finishing school, she moved to London to study Media and Cultural Studies at the University of the Arts London's College of Communication whilst modeling on the side.
 She studied the Meisner technique of acting at the Actors' Temple.

 Career

 In 2013, Martin starred as Young Joe aged 15 to 31, in the drama film Nymphomaniac.
-For her role in the film, which had real sex scenes and featured hardcore porn in some cases; Martin had a "porn double" and used a prosthetic vagina.
+For her role in the film, which featured unsimulated sex, Martin had a "porn double" and used a prosthetic vagina.
 The role earned her nominations for Best Actress from two Danish organizations, the Robert Awards and the Bodil Awards.
 She was also a part of the Breakthrough Brits of 2014 which was organized by BAFTA to recognize emerging talents.
 She played Faye in the 2015 film High-Rise and Young Dora in Tale of Tales, also in 2015.

 As a model, Martin was part of the Rag & Bone Spring 2014 campaign and the Miu Miu 2014 and 2015 Fall/Winter campaigns, and served as the face of Miu Miu's first fragrance.